Werner Ingold: Company foundation and development

 By 1955, the company developed fittings for the introduction of sensors into tank and piping systems, enabling in-line use of sensors for industrial applications.
 In the 1970s and 1980s, sensors for the measurement of liquefied oxygen and carbon dioxide, as well as ion-selective electrodes (such as, for ammonium and nitrate) were developed on the basis of the glass electrode technology.
 To complete the product range, measurement electronics produced by third-party suppliers were also sold.

 The production site in Zurich moved several times (in 1956 from Huttenstrasse 24 to Pfluggasse 6 and in 1961 to Scheuchzerstrasse 71).
 Finally, in 1974, the company built and moved into its own production site in Urdorf near Zurich.
 In 1966, together with Thomas A. Rosse of Instrumentation Laboratory Inc., Werner Ingold founded the joint-venture Ingold Electrode Inc. in Andover, Massachusetts (USA), for the production and distribution of sensors in North America.
 In 1970, the Ingold Technique sales and service branch was opened in Paris, and in 1978, the Ingold Industria e Commercio Ltda. production facility in São Paulo, Brazil.

 Werner Ingold, as Head of Technology, Chairman of the Board of Directors and the Executive Board, was responsible for product innovation and developing the group's expanding portfolio, Dr. René Baumann, as Head of Sales, Member of the Board of Directors and Member of the Executive Board, was in charge of commercial development and the build-up of the sales network.
 The Board of Directors was completed by Dr. Hans Huessy.
 By the mid-1980s, the group of companies employed approximately 200 professionals and supplied customers in 44 countries.

 In 1986, Ingold sold the company to Mettler Instruments AG, who at that time was owned by Ciba Geigy.
-Today (2019), PO Ingold is a still prosperous business unit of Mettler-Toledo International.
+As of 2019, PO Ingold is a still a business unit of Mettler-Toledo International.